Ali-Mikael/Pen-testing/h6-shells.md

   - What makes the connection detectable?

 ## Eavesdropping
-Fire up wireshark and start listening.
+Fire up wireshark and start capturing.

-The first suspicious thing we notice is the connection using `HTTP`, which is inherently insecure, plus it uses an old version of said protocol `HTTP/1.1`.
+The first suspicious thing we notice is the connection using `HTTP`l which is inherently insecure, plus it uses an old version of said protocol: `HTTP/1.1`.

 Let's take a look at an example: